Bonefish Point

 Editor's Comments

-This beach is undeniably beautiful, yet it’s one of the most remote spots on Providenciales.
+This beach is undeniably beautiful, but is one of the most remote spots on Providenciales.
 The road leading to the general West Harbour Bluff area is quite poor in many locations, and the final narrow track leading to the point can have tidal flooding at times.
+There is an elevated risk of crime here.

 5-star rating for Bonefish Point by Visit Turks and Caicos Islands